kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-pass-nca-90-days.md

 ### Checkpoint 3: Day 85 (One Week Before Exam)

 - Take the [NCA Readiness Score assessment](/readiness).
-- Score 85+: You are exam-ready.
+- Score 90+: You are exam-ready.
 Focus on logistics and rest.
-- Score 70–84: Add light pattern drills.
+- Score 75–89: Add light pattern drills.
 Do not add new content.
-- Score 55–69: Condensed timeline.
+- Score 60–74: Condensed timeline.
 Prioritise must-know frameworks only.
-- Score below 55: Consider postponing.
-Contact us for a diagnostic analysis.
+- Score below 60: Consider postponing.
+[Contact us for a diagnostic analysis →](/contact)

 ## The Five Most Common 90-Day Mistakes